 The International Renewable Energy Agency (IRENA) has conducted an extensive and detailed analysis of the innovation landscape for the integration of variable renewable power, mapping and categorising the many examples of innovation and innovative solutions.
-The resulting report, combined with various online resources, aims to give decision makers a clear, easily navigable guide to the diversity of innovations currently under development, or in some cases already in use, in different settings across the globe.
+The resulting report (forthcoming), combined with various online resources, aims to give decision makers a clear, easily navigable guide to the diversity of innovations currently under development, or in some cases already in use, in different settings across the globe.
 These innovations are being combined in a wide range of power systems across the globe.
 The resulting framework should enable informed judgments on possible solutions for each particular case.

-This summary is structured as follows:
+This preview is structured as follows:

-- I The power sector transformation requires the integration of variable renewable energy - I Electrification, decentralisation and digitalisation trends are changing the power sector paradigm - III The innovation landscape for VRE integration spans enabling technologies, market design, business models and system operation - IV Innovations can boost flexibility across the power system - V Tailored solutions are put together using innovations as building blocks - VI Assessing the impact of implementing flexibility solutions - VII Innovations to reduce system costs and maximise benefits - VIII The eight-step innovation plan for power sector transformation.
+- I The need to integrate variable renewable energy - I Electrification, decentralisation and digitalisation trends that are changing the power sector paradigm - III The innovation landscape for variable renewable energy integration - IV Innovations to boost flexibility across the power system - V Innovations as building blocks for tailored flexibility solutions - VI Assessing the impact of implementing flexibility solutions - VII Innovations to reduce system costs and maximise benefits - VIII The eight-step innovation plan for power-sector transformation.

-I. THE POWER SECTOR TRANSFORMATION REQUIRES THE INTEGRATION OF VARIABLE RENEWABLE ENERGY
+I. THE NEED TO INTEGRATE VARIABLE RENEWABLE ENERGY